rene-mdd/pass-generator-rene-mdd/README.md

-Widget to create random password for your usage.
+Widget to generate a random password for your usage.

 Technology: React.